adam-360/Scrabble/README.md

 The game ends when a player has used all of his letters AND the reserve is empty, OR when each player passes 3 turns in a row.

 ## Chatting
 Players can chat with other players at all times in the General chat.
 During a game, they can chat with the other players in the Party chat.
-Apart from text messages, players can send GIFs, emojis, and even upload pdf and .txt files!
+Apart from text messages, players can send GIFs, emojis, and even upload files!
 <p align="center">
     <img src="images/scrabble-desktop-gif.png" width="250">
     <img src="images/scrabble-desktop-emoji.png" width="250">